Development Program

 Measure business impact

 Finally, the effectiveness of the development plan must be appraised.
 Growthspace uses a straightforward, numerical questionnaire that involves two basic questions and two people: the employee and their direct manager.
-Due to this simplicity, Growthspace’s evaluation method can be easily utilized for any size of organization.
+Thanks to this simplicity, Growthspace’s evaluation method can be easily utilized for any size of organization.

 About Growthspace